bouncmpe/bouncmpe.github.io/content/undergraduate/electives.en.md

 ## Humanities and Social Sciences (HSS)

-Please check ÖBİKAS for the current list of offered courses.
+Please check ÖBİKAS for the current line-up of offered courses.

 <ul>
     <li>All courses offered by the Faculty of Arts and Sciences under the codes AL, CL, DRA, EL, FA, HIST <em>(except HIST 202)</em>, SOC <em>(except SOC 204 and SOC 304)</em>, PHIL, PSY <em>(except PSY 202, PSY 206, and PSY 207)</em> and STS.</li>